 Technological Advances Contribute to Distracted Driving

 Technological advances contribute to driver inattention in several ways.
 For one thing, cars have become increasingly automated (e.g. automatic transmission, power steering, cruise control, even semi-autonomous cars) so drivers don’t have to spend as much time or energy controlling their vehicles.
-This results in more time for them to talk, eat or drink, or tend to their own needs or desires for warmth or cold, music, etc. Going along with this, technology provides drivers with the capability to adjust their environment in a matter of seconds — positioning seats, changing levels of heating or air-conditioning, opening or closing sunroofs, playing music at varying degrees of loudness, adjusting outside mirrors, getting directions.
+This results in more time for them to talk, eat or drink, or tend to their own needs or desires for warmth or cold, music, etc. Going along with this, technology provides drivers with the capability to adjust their environment in a matter of seconds — positioning seats, changing levels of heating or air-conditioning, opening or closing sunroofs, playing music at varying degrees of loudness, adjusting outside mirrors, and getting directions.
 These are all great conveniences, but they take the attention of too many drivers away from the road.

 New Jersey State Law Has Caught Up with Distracted Driving Offenses

 Recognizing that distracted driving has become a serious epidemic in this country, injuring nearly half a million people every year, and resulting in the deaths of thousands, laws have been altered so that such reckless behavior can be duly punished.
 It is now a primary offense for a motorist to talk or text message with a hand-held wireless telephone or electronic communication device while driving.
-All other evidence of distracted drive can be legally punished as well.
-The only time a driver is legally permitted to use a handheld device while driving with one hand is if that driver fears for his or her safety or is reporting a fire, serious accident, or other catastrophes.
+All other evidence of distracted driving can be legally punished as well.
+The only time a driver is legally permitted to use a handheld device while driving with one hand is if that driver fears for his or her safety or is reporting a fire, serious car crash, or other catastrophes.

 Damages You Are Entitled To Receive if We Win Your Case